Braid representatives minimizing the number of simple walks

 \subsection{Acknowledgements}

 The first author would like to acknowledge funding from the Natural Sciences and Engineering Research Council of Canada, and the second author acknowledges funding from a USRA award and a Stewart award from McMaster University.
-The authors would also like to thank Homayun Karimi, Robert Osburn, Andrew Nicas, Will Rushworth, Alexander Stoimenow, and Cornelia Van Cott for their valuable input and feedback.
+The authors are especially grateful to Alexander Stoimenow for providing crucial input.
+They would also like to thank Homayun Karimi, Robert Osburn, Andrew Nicas, Will Rushworth, and Cornelia Van Cott for valuable feedback.

 [1]{$^{#1}$}